 I am not going to make it to my exam.
 Do I need to let DATCP know?

 Yes.
 It is a common courtesy to open up your seat to another applicator if you can’t make it to your exam.
-Please email email@example.com or call 608-224-4545.
+You can cancel at DATCP’s online test scheduling website, or contact them by email email@example.com or phone at 608-224-4545.

 I failed my certification exam, do I have to pay again?

 No you do not.
 However, you may have to wait to take the exam.
 On the first failure you can re-take the exam on the next available date AT LEAST 24 hours after your first one.
 If you fail the second time or the third time you will have to wait 30 days from your last exam.
 After that you have to wait 6 months.

 Where do I go to pay the certification training fee (and get training materials)?

 You order your certification training fees with training materials at the PAT Store.
 Fees are charged per category selected.
 Private applicators, can purchase their fee and receive training at participating county extension offices.
 There is a Commercial and a Private applicator section in the menu on the left at the PAT Store page.

 How do pesticide licenses work and where do I apply for them (commercial applicators only)?

 Once you are certified (good for 5 years), then you have to apply for a Pesticide Applicator License.
 This is an annual charge.
 Each individual applicator needs a license and each application business needs a business license.
 Renewal notices go out in November.
 Pesticide applicator licenses all expire December 31st.
 This link will take you to a help video for renewing online process.